 Requirements and units of study for honours can be found on the International and Global Studies honours units of study page.

-Students enrolled in the Bachelor of Arts and Bachelor of Advanced Studies (International and Global Studies) are required to complete 12 credit points in units of study from the Open Learning Environment (OLE) to meet the requirements for their degrees.
-Students who are also in the Dalyell stream are required to only take 6 credit points from the Open Learning Environment.
+Students enrolled in the Bachelor of Arts and Bachelor of Advanced Studies (International and Global Studies) are required to complete 6 credit points in units of study from the Open Learning Environment (OLE) to meet the requirements for their degrees.
+Students who are also in the Dalyell stream are not required to take units from the Open Learning Environment.

 Details of available OLE units can be found in Table O in the Interdisciplinary Studies Handbook.